Sunbird-cQube/cQube_Base/tests/src/Readme.txt

    Open the terminal and navigate to the selenium grid jar Run the command in the terminal : java -jar selenium-server-standalone

-Note : Java jdk1.8 need to be already installed in the machine, and download geckodriver and place it in Driver folder.
+Note : Java jdk1.8 need to be already installed in the machine
 Note:  execution of Admin console scripts , i.e  create_user.py script should provide the username and password in sendkeys.

 Steps to execute the test script